 There were twenty-something of us on the island.
 We lived in wooden, thatched-roofed huts built on stilts right by the beach.
 During the high tide, the waves would sometimes fight and force their way into the camp, flooding everything in their path.

 There was a drop-toilet dug a few hundred meters from the camp, and a single open air shower with walls made of tarpaulin.
-Every now and then, we founds frogs and chameleons, the very animals we spent our days looking for, in the shower walls, watching us bath.
+Every now and then, we found frogs and chameleons, the very animals we spent our days looking for, in the shower walls, watching us take a shower.

 Roughly the size of France or Texas, Madagascar lies 400 kilometres from the nearest landmass.
 This isolation, over millions of years, has led to the evolution of a dazzling variety of endemic species which fill every habitat on the island.
 That very remoteness, however, is their Achilles’ heel; highly specialised and found nowhere else on the planet, many of them face grave danger as their natural habitats are fragmented and modified by the ever growing human population.
 Lakobe Special Nature Reserve (LSNR) located on Nosy-be is home to a number of those species – the endangered black lemurs, panther chameleons and the elusive Langaha tree snake-, and we were there to study and monitor them.